Zarina Diyas: 2017: Return & first WTA Tour title

 Her attempt to return from her injury started with a series of losses.
 She lost in the opening rounds of her first four tournaments of the season before scoring her first wins at the Blossom Cup in Quanzhou, reaching the quarterfinals and losing to Zheng.
 Then, she won her first ITF title since June 2014 at a $25k tournament in Nanning.
 The following week, she managed to reach the quarterfinals of the WTA 125 Zhengzhou Open but then lost to the top seed Peng Shuai.
-Her next stop was the $100k tournament in Anning, Kunming Open, where she reached the final but lost to Zheng again.
+Her next stop was the $100k tournament, the Kunming Open in Anning, where she reached the final but lost to Zheng again.
 She then came to Japan to play at the $80k Kangaroo Cup in Gifu but did not do well, losing to Luksika Kumkhum in the first round.
-Things get better in the following week, when she was advanced to the semi-finals of the $60k Fukuoka International but lost to Magdaléna Rybáriková.
+Things get better in the following week, when she was advanced to the semifinals of the $60k Fukuoka International but lost to Magdaléna Rybáriková.
 Diyas then failed to qualify for the main draw of the French Open as she lost to Bethanie Mattek-Sands, after defeating Sachia Vickery and Polona Hercog in the first two qualifying rounds.

 Diyas started grass-court season with a first-round loss at the Surbiton Trophy but then following week won the $100k Manchester Trophy, scoring victories against Emily Webley-Smith, Arina Rodionova, Magdalena Fręch, Naomi Broady and Aleksandra Krunić without dropping a set.
 At Wimbledon, Diyas was given a wildcard into the main draw.
 She won her first two matches against Han Xinyun and Arina Rodionova but lost to another returning player, Petra Martić, in the third round.

 At the Japan Women's Open, Diyas won all her qualifying matches to reach the main draw.
 She went on to score victories against several higher-ranked players, namely local favourite Misaki Doi, top 30 player Zhang Shuai, compatriot Yulia Putintseva and defending champion Christina McHale.
 In the final, she beat fellow qualifier Miyu Kato to win her first ever WTA title.